So what is a White Sapphire ?

 Why Choose White Sapphire Ring.

-Despite the fact that white sapphires are rarely seen and much rarer than the traditional. blue sapphires there prices today are less than almost any color sapphire except green sapphires.
+Despite the fact that white sapphires are rarely seen and much rarer than the traditional. blue sapphires their prices today are less than almost any color sapphire except green sapphires.
 This is purely based on demand and as white sapphire engagement rings gain in popularity you might start to see these prices change.

 Like any natural gemstone prices based on availability and demand making a white sapphire ring. today a good option to consider & with these colorless sapphires being rarer than almost any of color sapphire or diamond prices for this rare gems will only increase as the demand for this colorless gems keeps increasing.

-4.12 ct Untreated White Sapphire Platinum Ring
+4.50ct Untreated White Sapphire Platinum Ring

 Are white Sapphires durable?

 White sapphires are extremely durable. in fact, the only gemstone harder is a diamond. with a sapphire harness at a 9 on Mohs hardness scale with a diamond at 10, making the diamond.
 The only stone hard enough to mark a sapphire.